flugel-it/moving-to-terraform/README.md

 ## Configuration Management and Automation

-As I mentioned we used a simple shell script, ideally instead of just installing Nginx, in the user data you will have something to install your orchestration software so choice like, SaltStack, Chef, Ansible, Puppet, etc. Here's is a small snippet of how we do it with Saltstack.
+As I mentioned we used a simple shell script, ideally instead of just installing Nginx, in the user data you will have something to install your orchestration software of choice like, SaltStack, Chef, Ansible, Puppet, etc. Here's is a small snippet of how we do it with Saltstack.

 ```